The nursery is comprised of two houses and one large outdoor space.

 - building and balancing resources which includes mega blocks, bricks and open ended resources, such as boxes, tubes and other recyclable materials

 - exploration of malleable materials such as jelly, gloop, water, sand, play dough and other sensory materials

 - painting, sticking with glue and using resources such as instruments and small world which enables children to express themselves through creative play.

 Practitioners are trained to use different methods of communication, such as Makaton, to support children’s communication and language.
-Story sacks and voice play is used to support children’s communication, language and literacy as well as counting and shape recognition.
+Story sacks and voice play is used to support children’s communication, language and literacy.

 Big Oaks house

 For children aged 2 – 5 years old.

 This house cares for children in one main play room.
 Practitioners prepare children for school and build on children’s confidence, self-esteem and independence.